innovation-plantation/simugate/README.md

 Functions of the ALU are subject to change at this point.

-This is still pre-release.
-Before I consider it released, you should at least be able drag and drop to copy selected items.
+The plus key can be used to increase the number of pins on selected gates.